linuborj/linus-borjesson-cv/linus-borjesson-cv.md

 *September 2017 - August 2019*

-During my time at WirelessCar I worked in back-end, either building micro-services on AWS or helping to develop tools to do so.
+During my time at WirelessCar, I worked in back-end development, either building microservices on AWS or helping to develop tools to do so.

-One such tool was a framework used together with Spring Boot.
-The goal of the framework was to standardize and simplify recurring patterns, such as permissions checking, logging etc.

-I also worked on a message format and related tooling that in the end was not widely used.
-The tooling surrounding the message format consisted of code- and documentation-generators.

-If nothing else, this made me learn to be aware of the necessity of ownership and requirements.
-Or, as if often the case, how to navigate the lack of requirements.

 Skills used:
   : Java, Spring Boot, Python, PostgreSQL, AWS (DynamoDB, SQS, Lambda, ...), Cryptography, Docker